 Well hey there!
-I’m Abra and I’m so happy to jump in for Melissa today to share with you one of my all time favorite summer recipes, pesto potato salad with green beans – YUM!
+I’m Abra, a functional nutritionist from Abra’s Kitchen and I’m so happy to jump in for Melissa today to share with you one of my all time favorite summer recipes, a healthy potato salad with green beans – YUM!

 One of my favorite summertime foods is the humble potato, it is grown abundantly in the summer months here in the northeast and is so versatile and tasty.
 As a nutrition professional, I have some good news, you can eat potatoes!
 In fact, they are loaded with nutrients.
 Just don’t eat white potatoes fried or “chipped” or loaded with processed ingredients (at least not all the time).